Experiencing Stigma and Discrimination

 If you have experienced stigma and discrimination due to mental health problems then it's likely to have had a profound impact on your day to day life

-It can be difficult to talk about your own mental illness and when people do speak out they often feel that they are let down and misunderstood by family, friends, health professionals and work colleagues.
+It can be difficult to talk about your mental health when you’re struggling, and when people do speak out they often feel that they are let down and misunderstood by family, friends, health professionals and work colleagues.
 Whilst recognising that this is often unintentional, it can have a big affect on being able to deal with your illness.

-Stigma and discrimination can make you feel like you don’t matter and it can be frustrating to think that others view a mental health diagnosis as a more important part of your personality than the person themselves.
+Stigma and discrimination can make you feel like you don’t matter and it can be frustrating to think that others judge you because of a mental health.
 The impact that the actions and reactions of others have on an individual should not be underestimated.
 Stigma and discrimination can leave you feeling isolated and can affect your day to day life.

 - Difficulty in finding and keeping a job.